For active projects and detours visit: https://westtownpa.org/roads-public-works/

 Crebilly Preserve Update

 The Township is also undertaking the planning process to design the layout of Crebilly Preserve.
-The first step in this process is to secure funding for the development of a Master Plan for Crebilly Preserve.
-A master plan must be created that is in accordance with the provisions of the conservation easements as mandated by the various NGOs and others who help fund the acquisition of the site.
+The first step in this lengthy process is to secure funding for the creation of a Master Plan for Crebilly Preserve.
+The master plan must be drafted in accordance with the provisions of the conservation easements, as mandated by the various NGOs and others who help fund the acquisition of the site.
 The Township has engaged experienced architectural landscape planning firm, Simone Collins, to assist with grant applications to the Department of Conservation and Natural Resources (DCNR) and the Department of Community and Economic Development (DCED).
-The DCNR grant applications are due before April 3, 2025 and DCED grant applications are due before May 31, 2025.
-After the grant applications are submitted, it is a waiting game until the grants are awarded later this year.
+The estimated cost of master plan development is $150,000 and the approximate timeframe for completion is 18 to 24 months.
+The DCNR grant application in the amount of $75,000 was submitted in early April, 2025.
+The Township is also working on a similar application for the DCED grant program, which is due before May 31, 2025.
+After the grant applications are submitted, it is a waiting game until the grants are awarded, usually in late fall or winter.

-In the meantime, the Township is also working on a plan to maintain the perimeter of the property and convert acreage from agricultural crops to orchardgrass, as stipulated by some of the grants used to purchase the land.
+In the meantime, the Township is working on a short-term plan to maintain the perimeter of the property and convert acreage from agricultural crops to Orchardgrass, as stipulated by some of the grants used to purchase the land.
+The proposed maintenance agreements are currently under review by the grant funders and the Township solicitor.
 The end goal is to restore and preserve the unique features of this land for all to enjoy.

 Acquisition of Crebilly Farm